DLSpace/python-dl-rest/README.md

 # keras-theano-bottle
-alpine docker with keras running using theano and bottle for exposing predictions over rest
+alpine docker with keras running using theano and bottle or flask for exposing predictions over rest